 Skokie Criminal Law Information Center

-Those arrested for a felony criminal offense in Skokie, Evanston or Glenview are booked into the Cook County Jail, otherwise known as the Cook County Department of Corrections (CCDOC), located across the street from the main courthouse at 2650 S. California, Chicago, Illinois.
-Anyone looking to find out more information regarding an inmate, his or her charges and the next court date and location can use the Inmate Locator.
-This locator will also state the inmate’s bond amount for release from custody.
+The Cook County Jail will house inmates charged with a felony having occurred in Skokie, Evanston or Glenview.
+The Jail is conveniently located across the street from the main courthouse at 2650 S. California, Chicago, Illinois.
+Bond Court will also be held at 26th and California for all Chicago matters.
+Inmate location and charging information can be obtained via the Inmate Locator.
+This locator will also provide information regarding the amount necessary to post in order to have an inmate released from custody.
 This jail is intended for holding inmates pending preliminary hearing, arraignment and future court appearances.
 Others arrested for misdemeanor criminal offenses in Skokie and the surrounding areas may be taken to one of the many local municipal police stations.
 Those arrestees are commonly released on an I-bond (no money to post) or a small D-Bond (10% to post for release).

 The Chicago Police department utilizes pod cameras and sting operations targeting Mob Action, Lewd Conduct offenses and responds quickly to reports of theft or violence in the area.
 There are often officers located at the Old Orchard Mall where there is a small station located within the property due to the high volume of arrests.

 Skokie Criminal Law Attorney David L Freidberg is a zealous advocate for his clients with over 20 years of criminal defense experience.
-Throughout his many years of practice, Mr. Freidberg has established key relationships with the Skokie, Evanston and Glenview law enforcement agencies and the States Attorney’s Office and is highly regarded throughout the Court system as a fierce defender of his clients' rights.
-Mr. Freidberg is available 24 hours a day, 7 days a week for your protection.
-Do not hesitate to contact Mr. Freidberg at (312) 560-7100.
+Throughout his many years of practice, Mr. Freidberg has established key relationships with the Skokie, Evanston and Glenview law enforcement agencies and the States Attorney’s Office and is well thought of throughout the Court system as a fierce defender of his clients' rights.
+Our office is available 24/7 for your convenience.
+Contact Mr. Freidberg immediately at (312) 560-7100 if someone you care about has been charged with a crime in Skokie or its surrounding areas.
 Your liberty and rights are of utmost importance and we are here for all of your legal needs.